What is Zero-Based Budgeting?

 There are a few reasons for which this budgeting works well.
 They are –

 - Ensures cost-effectiveness: One of the most important reasons for which zero-based budgeting is practiced is because it saves a lot of cost upfront.
-Let’s say that you as a manager sees that one of the departments (let’s say accounting) isn’t doing well.
-The employees in the accounting department are performing poorly and their work isn’t adding value to the profit generation of the company.
-In this scenario, you can do two things – first, you can put the employees of accounting into other job roles which will help them appreciate their own talent and abilities plus you can outsource the whole accounting department from next year.
+Let’s say that you, as a manager, sees that one of the departments (let’s say accounting) isn’t doing well.
+The employees in the accounting department are performing poorly, and their work isn’t adding value to the profit generation of the company.
+In this scenario, you can do two things.
+First, you can put the employees of accounting into other job roles, which will help them appreciate their talent and abilities, plus you can outsource the whole accounting department from next year.
 Since you’re starting from zero, there will be almost no downside until you sit again next year to re-evaluate your decision.

-- It is based on decisions over routine: In traditional budgeting, most of the activities are routine.
-But in zero-based budgeting, decision triumphs over routine, things are questioned, approaches are analyzed, and things are redone.
+- It bases on decisions over routine: In traditional budgeting, most of the activities are routine.
+But in zero-based budgeting, decision triumphs over routine, things are questioned, approaches are analyzed, and things were redone.
 As a result, there’s no room for habituation or wastage of time, money, effort.
 And the management also feels more in control because decision matters more than routine in this budgeting.

 - Profit center: This budgeting prioritizes profits over expenses.
-That’s why the departments or units which generate direct or indirect profits are given preference.
-As a result, businesses are able to get funding to generate more revenues and profits.
+That’s why the preference is given to departments or units which generate direct or indirect profits.
+As a result, businesses can get funding to create more revenues and profits.

-- It’s strategic: Since the aim of a business is to grow, get more clients, and serve more customers; it helps to become strategic.
+- It’s strategic: Since a business aims to grow, get more clients, and serve more customers, it helps to become strategic.
 This type of budgeting allows the business to be strategic in their approach and only expend the amount they need to grow.
 As a result, spending would have a direction and would become a means for a business to achieve something worthwhile.

 There are a couple of demerits which we should point out –

-- No focus on cost centres: Since cost centres don’t help in generating immediate profits, this budgeting doesn’t encourage funding them.
+- No focus on cost centers: Since cost centers don’t help in generating immediate profits, this budgeting doesn’t encourage funding them.
 And that is a downside because cost centers are responsible for the long-term health and profits of a company.
 If they aren’t nurtured well, the whole company will get affected at the end of the day.